Indian Penal Code: Objective

 The objective of this Act is to provide a general penal code for India.
 Though not the initial objective, the Act does not repeal the penal laws which were in force at the time of coming into force in India.
-This was done because the Code does not contain all the offences and it was possible that some offences might have still been left out of the Code, which were not intended to be exempted from penal consequences.
-Though this Code consolidates the whole of the law on the subject and is exhaustive on the matters in respect of which it declares the law, many more penal statutes governing various offences have been created in addition to the code.
+This was done because the code does not contain all the offences and it was possible that some offences might have still been left out of the code, which were not intended to be exempted from penal consequences.
+Though this code consolidates the whole of the law on the subject and is exhaustive on the matters in respect of which it declares the law, many more penal statutes governing various offences have been created in addition to the code.

 Structure

-The Indian Penal Code of 1860, sub-divided into 23 chapters, comprises 511 sections.
-The Code starts with an introduction, provides explanations and exceptions used in it, and covers a wide range of offences.
+The Indian Penal Code of 1860, subdivided into 23 chapters, comprises 511 sections.
+The code starts with an introduction, provides explanations and exceptions used in it, and covers a wide range of offences.
 The Outline is presented in the following table:

 A detailed list of all IPC laws which include above is here.

 Whoever, voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment of life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.

 Penetration is sufficient to constitute the carnal intercourse necessary to the offence described in this section.